DSReaper/Project_CampusLearn/README.md

     - FR6.2: System-Wide Dark Mode: The theme toggle should switch the entire PWA to a true dark mode to save battery on OLED mobile screens and reduce eye strain.

-    - FR6.3: Offline Functionality: Core features like viewing downloaded PDFs, reading past messages, and drafting new questions should work without an internet connection, syncing once reconnected.

 - ### 7.
 Navigation & Performance (Crucial for Mobile)
     - FR7.1: Bottom Navigation Bar: The primary navigation should be a standard bottom bar with icons for: Home, Messages, Modules, Map, Profile.
 This is easily reachable with one's thumb.